TediusTimmy/X16Cell/README.md

 Commands
 --------

+Update: you now need to press `x` _twice_ to delete the current cell's contents.

 * `WASD` and Cursor keys - Navigate the sheet
 * `z` or Home - Go to cell A0
 * `[` - Decrease the size of the current column